Sig Engineering - Part 1 - Solana's Gossip Protocol

 The ActiveSet is periodically re-sampled to reduce the chance of eclipse attacks.

-Note: See the “Receiving Prune Messages” section for a more detailed explanation of how the ActiveSet is constructed on a per-crds-value-origin basis.
+Note: See the “Receiving Prune Messages” section for a more detailed explanation of how the ActiveSet is constructed on a per-origin basis.

-Note: The solana-labs rust implementation uses stake weight information to build their active set.
+Note: The Agave implementation uses stake weight information to build their active set.
 However, since Sig doesn’t have stake weight information yet so we chose to randomly sample the nodes.

 The entries distribution is ordered by decreasing entropy over stake weight.
 Entries at the start of the list (with a low index - e.g., 0, 1) are a uniform distribution over the possible nodes (with high entropy) and entries at the end of the list (with a large index - e.g., 24, 25) have a distribution weighted strongly by a node's stake amount (with low entropy).